Kosher foods: Permitted and forbidden animals

+All food derived from nonliving things, such as minerals, is inherently Kosher, as are microorganisms that are invisible to the naked eye, which despite being alive, are too small to be considered significant for the laws of Kashrut to apply.
+As a result, microflora, such as mold, fungi, bacteria and yeast are all technically Kosher, however cultures of microorganisms adopt the Kashrut status of the medium upon which they grow.

 Animal products

 In addition to meat, products of forbidden species and from unhealthy animals were banned by the Talmudic writers.
 This included eggs (including fish roe), as well as derived products such as jelly, but did not include materials merely "manufactured" or "gathered" by animals, such as honey (although, in the case of honey from animals other than bees, there was a difference of opinion among the ancient writers).

 According to the rabbinical writers, eggs from ritually pure animals would always be prolate ("pointy") at one end and oblate ("rounded") at the other, helping to reduce uncertainty about whether consumption was permitted or not.

 Dairy products

 The classic rabbinical writers imply that milk from an animal whose meat is kosher is also kosher.
 As animals are considered non-kosher if they are discovered to have been diseased after being slaughtered, this could make their milk retroactively non-kosher.

 By adhering to the principle that the majority case overrules the exception, Jewish tradition continues to regard such milk as kosher, since statistically it is true that most animals producing such milk are kosher; the same principle is not applied to the possibility of consuming meat from an animal that has not been checked for disease.

-Hershel Schachter said that with modern dairy-farm equipment, milk from the minority of non-kosher cows is invariably mixed with that of the majority of kosher cows, thus invalidating the permissibility of consuming milk from a large dairy operation.
+Hershel Schachter said that in large milk production facilities with modern dairy-farm equipment, milk from the minority of non-kosher cows is invariably mixed with that of the majority of kosher cows, thus invalidating the permissibility of consuming milk from a large dairy operation.
 Many leading rabbis rule milk permissible, as do major kashrut authorities.